Traveling to and in Bern, plus city map

 Is Bern worth visiting?

 Yes, it absolutely is.
-The historic town center with its arcades is even a UNESCO World Heritage site.
+The historic town center is beautiful.

 Further pros are Bern’s location on the blue river Aare, the several parks, and the small-sized center that allows you to explore all shops, museums and restaurants on foot.